MiguelSombrero/fifteen-puzzle-solver/documentation/hours.md

 4.11. | 5 | Implementing game logic and first unit tests
 5.11. | 3 | Unit tests to FifteenPuzzle and ManhattanComparator classes
 6.11. | 4 | Unit tests and Javadocs
-7.11. | 3 | Unit tests and Javadocs
+7.11. | 4 | Unit tests and Javadocs
+8.11. | 1 | Unit tests and Javadocs & document update

 ## Week 1